Welcome to CompVarietyPlus where I will be publishing in depth tutorials that focus on optimizing WordPress for Speed and SEO.

 The settings I use will also be fully detailed.

-There will be in depth articles detailing the configurations I am using for each of these items.
+And there will be in depth articles and guides detailing the configurations I am use for each item to achieve my WordPress optimization.

 My goal is for the end user to be able to emulate exactly what I am doing at any given moment if they so choose.

-Of course this isn’t always feasible and it can then just be used as a starting point for your own builds.
+Of course this isn’t always feasible and can then be used as a starting point for your own builds.

 But neither is free…